I'm Mia, a German who loves going on virtual journeys through the world's cuisines.

 Sure, I could have waffles with hot cherries instead of cake, as my dear old mother-in-law suggests, not quite getting the concept of "gluten"...
 It still ends with me saying: "Naa, don't worry, I'm not hungry anyway.
 Black coffee is great, I'm perfectly happy, really."

 That's true, I'm perfectly happy with black coffee.
 I'm even perfectly happy with plain water.
 Life would be miserable, if happiness depended on cake.

 BUT you still can increase happiness, can't you?

 I'm neither vegan, nor vegetarian, raw, paleo or anything.
 On my way to figure out the perfect diet for myself, I found that no single diet perfectly matched my needings.
-So, with a lot of trial and error, I made a patchwork quilt of diets to suit my body's requirements, and the only thing which I have mostly banned from my menu, apart from gluten and cow's milk, is processed food.
+So, with a lot of trial and error, I made a patchwork quilt of diets to suit my body's requirements, and the only thing which I have mostly banned from my menu, apart from gluten, is processed food and refined sugar.
 I'm making nearly everything I eat from scratch, and I love doing that!
 It's so much fun.